HomeBlogBoiler not working after a power cut

 If you've confirmed the spur is on, the breaker is up and the fuse is good, but the boiler stays completely lifeless — no display, no fan, no response to the reset button — the problem is likely inside the boiler rather than your wiring.
 The most common culprit is the PCB (printed circuit board), the boiler's main control board.

 A power surge as the supply returns can damage the PCB or its components.
 There is no homeowner DIY here: diagnosing or replacing a control board means opening the sealed casing and working on live electrics and the gas-side controls, which is a job for a Gas Safe registered engineer only.
-A new PCB is one of the pricier boiler repairs, so this is exactly the kind of fault where having cover pays off.

 A note on terminology: any engineer working on your boiler's gas and combustion side must be on the Gas Safe Register (gassaferegister.co.uk) and able to show their ID card.
 "CORGI" registration was replaced by Gas Safe in 2009, so anyone still trading on the CORGI name is out of date.